ldematte/BillPokemon/README.md

 docker build -t pokemon -f Dockerfile ..
 ```

-run the docker container, then use ps to see where port 80 and 443 where mapped to:
+run the docker container, then use `docker ps` to see where port 80 and 443 where mapped to:

 ```
 PS BillPokemon\BillPokemon> docker ps